UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

     - Set host to `transit.uppmax.uu.se`
     - Set user to `[username]`, e.g. `sven`

-???- tip "How does that look like?"
+???- question "How does that look like?"

     It looks similar to this: